 Wild clover is everywhere, and easy to identify.
-It pops up in lawns and out-competes grass in areas with high traffic, shade or over-watering.
+It pops up in lawns and out-competes grass in areas with high traffic, shade, or over-watering.
 Clover blossoms can be eaten fresh, for a sweet treat.
-They can also be dried and made into a mineral rich tea.
+They can also be dried and made into mineral-rich tea.
 Lastly, they were used by our ancestors to stretch wheat flour.

 Dried clover blossoms, ground with a mortar and pestle, can be substituted for up to 50% of the wheat flour in recipes.

-These days you can find dandelion greens at high end organic markets, selling for more than $20 per pound.
-Or you can just pick them from your yard for free.
+These days you can find dandelion greens at high-end organic markets, selling for more than $20 per pound.
+Or you can just pick them up from your yard for free.

 It does take a little attention to detail to pick good dandelion greens.
 The greens turn stringy and bitter once the flower stalk begins to develop, so harvest leaves from dandelion rosettes before the flower stalk begins to form.